Nottingham Corporation Tramways: 1902 – New services to Lenton, St Ann's and Mapperley

 Various suggestions were again put forward as to the layout in the Market Place, all being greatly objected to by the stallholders.
 One was for a line in front of the Exchange and along South Parade; another was for two large turning circles similar to those that had just been constructed at the Pier Head in Liverpool.
 Although both these projects had a lot of support, they were abandoned.

 The Westinghouse bogie cars, nos.
 68 to 77, were good riders but extremely slow, so in January number 77 was sent away and retrucked with Brill 27G trucks, receiving 4x30 h.p.
 Westinghouse motors at the same time, thus doubling its motive power.
 As a result of the improvement created, the whole class was treated similarly during the next two months.

 On 12 February a trial run was made along the St Ann's Well Road section; it was inspected on 20 February and the next day public service commenced with a five-minute service to and from the Market Place.
-In consequence, Bamford's horsebus service was withdrawn, but after negotiations he agreed to take over the Carlton Road and the Sneinton services, together with four buses and twelve horses, but this number was later halved, only Carlton Road being involved.
+In consequence, Bamford's omnibus service was withdrawn, but after negotiations he agreed to take over the Carlton Road and the Sneinton services, together with four buses and twelve horses, but this number was later halved, only Carlton Road being involved.
 The horse-drawn services at that time were suffering increasing losses and it was decided to cease their operation.

 The Forest Road horse tram service was discontinued on 30 April and not replaced.
 Cars numbered 33 and 34, which were the two surviving ones on this service, were sold to Leicester Corporation, who operated them for a further two years.
-Mann was approached to see if he would take over the Basford and Old Lenton services, but he was apparently not interested; the remainder of the horses and vehicles, comprising 11 buses, one old brake, one old trap, one old dray, one old cart and 60 horses, were sold for £1,335 to John Commons, who agreed to operate the Sneinton, Old Radford and Old Lenton horse bus services at existing times and fares.
+Mann was approached to see if he would take over the Basford and Old Lenton services, but he was apparently not interested; the remainder of the horses and vehicles, comprising 11 buses, one old brake, one old trap, one old dray, one old cart and 60 horses, were sold for £1,335 to John Commons, who agreed to operate the Sneinton, Old Radford and Old Lenton omnibus services at existing times and fares.
 He further contracted for one year, commencing on 1 May, for the use of the Muskham Street stables and depot.

 For the year ending 31 March, the first full year of electric car operation, a profit of £19,029 was made, of which £12,000 was contributed to the relief of the rates.
 Sixteen new cars were ordered from Dick, Kerr.